pgRouting/pgrouting/doc/ordering/pgr_kingOrdering.rst

 is a heuristic designed to reorder the vertices of a graph so as to reduce its bandwidth.

-The method follows a breadth-first search (BFS) traversal,but with a refinement: at each step, the unvisited neighbors of the current vertex are inserted into the queue in ascending order of their pseudo-degree, where the pseudo-degree of a vertex is the number of edges connecting it to yet-unvisited vertices.
+The method follows a breadth-first search (BFS) traversal, but with a refinement: at each step, the unvisited neighbors of the current vertex are inserted into the queue in ascending order of their pseudo-degree, where the pseudo-degree of a vertex is the number of edges connecting it to yet-unvisited vertices.
 This